PNxZEN/AI-Virtual-Mouse/README.md

 # AI Virtual Mouse

 This project implements an AI-based virtual mouse using hand tracking.
 It leverages computer vision and machine learning techniques to detect hand gestures and control the mouse pointer accordingly.
-The project uses OpenCV for image processing, MediaPipe for hand tracking, and PyAutoGUI and Pynput for controlling the mouse and keyboard.
+The project uses OpenCV for image processing, MediaPipe for hand tracking, and Pynput for controlling the mouse and keyboard.

 ## Features

 - Hand detection and tracking using MediaPipe.
 - Control mouse pointer using hand movements.
-- Click, drag, and scroll using hand gestures.
-- Switch between windows using hand gestures.
+- Click and switch between windows using hand gestures.

 ## Requirements